Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

-The measurements have been performed in a dilution refrigerator with a base temperature of 70\;mK equipped with a superconducting magnet.
-For measurements with magnetic fields below 80\;mT, an external high-resolution current source was used to supply the bias current of the magnet.
-The voltage signal, from which the resistance ($R_\text{dc}$) and differential resistance ($dV/dI$) has been calculated, was measured with a quasi 4-point setup by applying a dc bias to the array.
-In additional measurements, the dc signal was superimposed with a smaller AC signal in order to measure the differential resistance using the lock-in technique (see supplementary material).\\
+Figure~\ref{FIG:INT_Schematic} d) shows a scanning electron microscope image of the $30\times30$ 4TJJ array investigated in this study.
+In addition to the device presented in the main text, we measured an identical array device and a reference two-terminal Josephson junction, all fabricated on the same substrate during the same fabrication run~\cite{supplementary}.\\

 Magnetotransport measurements have been performed on a $30\times30$ 4TJJ array at a temperature of 80\:mK.
-At zero magnetic field, the array shows a critical current of $I_\mathrm{c} = 57\;\mu$A and, close to the superconducting regime, the device has a differential resistance of around 5.5\;$\Omega$ (see supplementary material).
+Without external magnetic field, the array shows a critical current of $I_\mathrm{c} = 57\;\mu$A and, close to the superconducting regime, the device has a differential resistance of around 5.5\;$\Omega$~\cite{supplementary}.

-The differential resistance-bias current-magnetic field diagram depicted in Fig.~\ref{FIG:Array_transport_data} a) shows periodic oscillations of the critical current with magnetic field.
-When applying a direct current of 30\;$\mu$A through the device, its resistance oscillates with the same periodicity in magnetic field (cf. Fig.~\ref{FIG:Array_transport_data} b), which was determined to be 6.25\;mT by a fast Fourier transform (see supplementary material).
-In addition, a device- and array-independent (present in the reference 2TJJ and both arrays) magnetic hysteresis of the resistance pattern was measured, which is not further considered in the main text (see supplementary material).
+The differential resistance vs. bias current and out-of-plane magnetic field depicted in Fig.~\ref{FIG:Array_transport_data}~a) shows periodic oscillations of the critical current with magnetic field.
+When applying a fixed dc current of 30\;$\mu$A through the device, its resistance oscillates with the same periodicity in magnetic field [cf.~Fig.~\ref{FIG:Array_transport_data}~b)], which was determined to be 6.25\;mT by a fast Fourier transform~\cite{supplementary}.
+In addition, a device- and array-independent magnetic hysteresis of the resistance pattern was measured, also present in the reference 2TJJ and both arrays, which is not discussed further in the main text (see Sec.~V in the supplementary material).